rafael-lobo-onefootball/clojure-k8s-demo/README.md

    ```
    docker build -t clojure-k8s-demo:v2 .
    ```

-3. Update the `deployment.yaml` file with the new image tag
+3. Update the `deployment.yaml` file with the new image tag:
    ```
    ...
    spec: